oracle-livelabs/em-omc/oci-database-management/oci-dbm-demomode/dbmgmt-features/dbmgmt-features.md

 This lab assumes you have:

 - Access to an Oracle Cloud Account or LiveLabs environment where Database Management Demo Mode is enabled.
 - Required policies for Demo Mode.
 If policies are missing, the Demo Mode policy panel can guide an administrator through the read-only endorse policy.
+See **Task 2, step 4**.

 No database setup is required for this lab.